-Experts on the subject and any staff you have that interact with your customers on a daily basis can provide invaluable insights into the topic and your audience.
-Writing specialists (both inside your company and freelance writers/editors) can help you structure your content and point out key improvements you could make.
+Experts on the subject and any staff you have who interact with your customers on a daily basis can provide invaluable insights into the topic and your audience.
+Writing specialists (both inside your company and freelance writers and editors) can help you structure your content and point out key improvements you could make.

-You don’t need a ton of people helping you out — just one or two extra pairs of eyes can be more than enough.
+Depending on the scope of your lead magnet, you likely don’t need a ton of people helping you out — just one or two extra pairs of eyes can be more than enough.

-If you’re having someone else write the offer, be sure to supply them with resources to guide the content.
-Bullet notes for important points to include, useful research links/books, and other resources can improve the overall quality of the content offer you’re having written for you.
+Once you're done outlining, start creating the first draft of your content.
+If you’re having someone else create the content, be sure to supply them with resources to guide the content.
+Write notes about the important points to include, useful research links, and other resources to improve the overall quality of the offer.

-Once you’re done writing the offer (or having it ghost-written by a professional writer), put that thing through an editing process.
+Once you’re done creating the offer, put it through an editing process.

 If you wrote the offer yourself, have your content creation team give it a read so they can point out any major changes it needs.
-If you had a professional writer make the thing, give it a read yourself, then have the rest of your team make their suggestions.
+If you had colleagues or freelancers create it, give it a read yourself, then have the rest of your team make their suggestions.

-After you’ve gotten the text for the content offer sorted out, start designing it.
+After the content is created and edited for the offer, start designing it.
 Many companies hand this task to an outside agency or contractor if they don’t have an in-house designer.

-When the design is finished, review it and make sure that there are no major errors/omissions from the design process.
+When the design is finished, review it and make sure that there are no major errors or omissions from the design process.
 You’d be surprised how often a paragraph mistakenly gets deleted or repeated in a content offer’s design.

 Write blog posts and promo emails related to the content offer.
 Then, put a CTA linked to the offer’s landing page in each related post or email.
 This helps guide website visitors and existing leads to the offer so they can engage with it (and, by extension, your brand).

-Step 9: Connect with Your New Leads and Repeat!
+9. Connect with Your New Leads and Stay Engaged.

 It’s important to have a content offer for each of your buyer personas at each phase of the buyer’s journey, from awareness, to research, comparison, and decision.
-Once your offer’s out there, repeat the content creation process until you’ve built a full library of special content.
+Once your offer’s out there, repeat the content creation process until you’ve built a full library of lead magnets.

-Of course, be sure to give yourself and your team the occasional break from creating content to focus on other things—like reaching out to your existing leads!
+Of course, be sure to give yourself and your team the occasional break from creating content to focus on other things, like reaching out to your existing leads and conducting nurturing campaigns.